 Will it is one product or will it be a group of products in a frame.
 Well, the number actually doesn’t matter the most.
 What matters is how you present the volume.

 Make sure the frame isn’t cluttered.
 If there is more than one product in a single frame, provide them with an equal focus.

 Adding Props in your frame isn’t a tip or the challenge of product photography.
 It is more of a creative choice.
 But when you are adding a prop in your product image, you’ll have to be careful with that.

 As we have discussed above, the focus shouldn’t shift from the product at any given time.
 The prop that you should be a compliment to the product, not a distraction.

 Hence, be careful of what you are going to add to your photos.
-A right prop can surely enhance your product photography and a wrong one can ruin it.
+The right prop can surely enhance your product photography and the wrong one can ruin it.

 So after dodging all the challenges of product photography and clicking some good images what could go wrong?